AugustanaCSC490Spring2018/ChinchillaRepo/README.md

 Blocking users can be accomplished through the Blocked Users screen, accessible through the hamburger menu in the upper-right corner of the screen.
 This screen shows the users you have blocked.
 By tapping on a user's name, you can access the option to unblock them.
 By clicking the Block New User button at the bottom of the screen, you can enter a new username to block.

 Blocking users will prevent them from starting new chats with you.
 Specifically, they will still be able to create the chat, but you will not actually be included in the chat.
 Blocking a user will not prevent them from continuing to contact you through existing chats, so if you want to prevent that, please consider leaving your chats with them.

+## Team Chinchilla

+Chinchilla Chat is a Team Chinchilla product.
+Team Chinchilla consists of Angelica Garcia and Ivy Vecna.
+Angelica worked primarily on the user interface designing and standardizing visual elements of the app.
+Vecna worked on the server-side database and assorted client-side functionality.
+Team Chinchilla's blog (detailing more information like progress on the app) can be found at [chinchillachatapp.blogspot.com/](https://chinchillachatapp.blogspot.com/).